 Phil holds a BA (Hons) in English Literature and a MSc in Comparative and General Literature and is a member of the NHS Top Leaders’ programme.

-Nick Macklin, Director of Workforce and Organisational Development - October 2015
+Isobel Clements, Interim Director of People and Organisational Development

-Nick holds an MA in Strategic Human Resource Management and is a Chartered Member of the Chartered Institute of Personnel and Development.
+Isobel is a member of the Chartered Institute of Personnel and Development.